ptorru/octoml-cli-tutorials/tutorials/README.md

 The demos in this directory will walk you through:

 - ML model container generation using the `octoml` CLI
-- Container deployment and inference locally via docker
+- Local container deployment and inference via docker
-- Container deployment and inference via Amazon Elastic Kubernetes Service (EKS)
+- Remote container deployment and inference via Amazon Elastic Kubernetes Service (EKS)
+- Accelerating a model to save on cloud costs by connecting to the OctoML platform

 Three example model setups are provided for you to play with: